 Breast Implant Removal and Mastopexy in Tucson

-At Hess and Sandeen, our experienced surgeons can perform explant surgery with or without a breast lift.
+At Hess, Sandeen, & Lee our experienced plastic surgeons can perform explant surgery with or without a breast lift.
 We can discuss your aesthetic goals and help you determine whether a removal and lift will be the best fit for you.